osbox68/Repo/04-Front-End/08-Product-Design-Sprint/01-Product-Pitch/README.md

-## Product pitch
+## Product pitch (30mn)

-Idea pitched on monday evening.
+Today is your first day working as a team.
+This is the first milestone which will lead you to the Demoday!
+(So we are speaking serious stuff here)

+Few days ago, one of your teammates pitched an idea which as been selected to be developed.
+This is the starting point of your product development journey but now we need to turn it into a **Product Pitch**.

-The goal of the product pitch is to sharpen your project idea, to define a specific scope and to have clear vision of what you are going to build.
+The main goal of doing product pitch is to sharpen your project idea, to define a specific scope and to have clear vision of what you are going to build.

-In order to do that you need to define:
+In order to do that you'll need to define:
 - The **need** you want to fulfil (the problem you want to resolve)
 - Your user **target** (or segment)
 - The **goal** your target wants to achieve by choosing your product
 - Your **differentiator(s)** (what makes your product unique)
 - And last but not least, you need to choose a **name** for your product

-Spreadsheet link
+In order to work on this as a team, please make a copy of our [UX Research spreadsheet](https://docs.google.com/spreadsheets/d/16X7VHSkVXHpedbh3m9Pt0e1psZoxtKNDcoUPpJ16hIs/edit?usp=sharing) and complete **the sheet number 3**.

 This is a really important step and it needs to be done seriously to define your core user journey.
-That's why you'll need to validate your product pitch with a teacher before starting the next challenge.
+That's why you'll need to **validate your product pitch with a teacher** before starting the next challenge.